cenit-io/eCapi/README.md

 This API is for individual retailers, SaaS services, or any business that needs to handle multiples commerce integrations.

-The next diagram shows the main operations available on OMNA Commerce API.
+The next diagram shows the main operations available on CenitIO eCommerce API.
 Some of these operations generate and return asynchronous tasks, that you can track through task management services.

 ![OMNAv2 en](https://user-images.githubusercontent.com/4213488/64925350-c176a300-d7de-11e9-9a79-3fb0ccace204.png)